mcorbin/meuse-website/content/installation/configuration/_index.md

 # The configuration of your Git index
 metadata:

+  # Meuse supports multiple ways of managing the crate index
+  # containing the crate metadata.
+  # Only one should be configured.

+  #### shell-out to the git command
+  #### Meuse will shell-out to the git command to manage the index.

+  type: "shell"
   # The local path of your Git index
   path: "/home/mathieu/prog/rust/testregistry"
   # The branch which will contain the metadata files